rodolfoalmeid/rodolfoalmeid.github.io/_posts/2022-11-10-how-to-creat-blog.md

 Once you save (Commit) the file, after a minute or two your new post will show up on the home page, ready for everyone to read it.

-Note: Once you’ve got this figured out, you’ll probably want to delete those sample blog posts.
-You can delete them using the trash bin button that is next to the edit button you’ve been using to edit files.

-Checking out all the new changes
-Now that you’ve updated your settings, you’ve renamed your blog, customized your home page and created your first blog post…now you can go and check it all out…

-Where to go from here
-If all you care about is getting content out there, then there isn’t much more you need to know.
-Once you’ve got your site set up and configured all that’s left is creating the blog post files (naming them properly), writing content, and maybe learning a little bit of markdown.

-If you’re interested in diving deeper into Jekyll, how it works behind the scenes, or other things you can do with it, let me know, I’d love to write some blog posts about it.
-I’ve had a lot of fun figuring out how to get it all set up and working.

-There’s lot of things you can do to this template, fairly easily, to add some fun features.
-Things like a comments section on your posts, adding a dark theme to your entire site or maybe you want to add some custom pages, like my book tracking page or my resume.
-The possibilities are endless…but, it comes at a cost, it all has to be done manually by writing or copy/pasting code, learning new languages like HTML, CSS, Liquid, YAML…this is where platforms like WordPress starts to shine.

-I realize this particular setup may not work for everyone, and in the long run, it may even be more complicated than just sticking with a popular blogging platform, with their fancy UI’s, plugins, etc. But I’ve had a lot of fun learning about GitHub Pages, Jekyll, Markdown, etc, so I figured I’d share how I got started, and try to make it easier for you if this is the route you’re thinking of going.